Place and Purpose

 Art Transformation in Coconut Grove

 Saturday, May 29, 2021 — Sunday, September 19, 2021

 The Grove’s rich history has contributed to the complex narrative of Miami as a home for myriad cultures and the arts that define and shape our experience of them.
-Community events such as the Coconut Grove Arts Festival (dating back to 1963) and the King Mango Strut Parade (founded in 1982) became signature events of the Grove that continue today.
+Community events such as the Coconut Grove Arts Festival (dating back to 1963), the Goombay Festival (established in 1977), and the King Mango Strut Parade (founded in 1982) became signature events of the Grove that continue today.
 While most art galleries have long since moved out of the Grove and today’s prohibitive real estate prices discourage artists and musicians from living in the Grove, the neighborhood’s history as an artistic mecca remains its legacy in Miami.

 Caption: Coconut Grove Art Festival Mural, 1967.
 History Miami Archives.